SexTech New York Hackathon

 Kicking off on 10th of June 2017, 10am Saturday morning, with a round of lightning talks from inspiring mentors.
 We will form teams according to categories of interests.
 You’ll spend the afternoon working together to bring your project to life, and finish the day pitching your creation to a panel of mentors.

-This is a draft schedule, check back for updates!
+This is a pre-schedule, check back for updates!

 Categories to work at the SexTech Hackathon: